contiv/contiv.github.io/websrc/source/documents/tutorials/prometheus-tutorial.md

 ### <a name="ch2"></a> Chapter 2: Basic Ping Example

 Now go back to your terminal which has the cluster running.
-You should already have a `contiv-net` setup as part of the Networking Tutorial as well as the `contiv-c1` and `contiv-c2` pods up and running.
+You should already have a `contiv-net` network setup as part of the Networking Tutorial as well as the `contiv-c1` and `contiv-c2` pods up and running.

 ```
 [vagrant@kubeadm-master ~]$ netctl net ls